Mosqlimate-project/sprint-template/scores/scores.md

 ![Increase rate ](./figures/increase_rate.png)

-The negative growth rate for the EC for most of the models may be associated with the fact that most of them overestimated the cases in 2023.
+In 2024, all states presented higher dengue peaks than in 2023.
+In MG and GO, the peaks were three times higher.
+In general, the performance of the models was better in XX and worse in GO.
+We highlight DD model as the only one that predicted increase in all states, and GHR & KDP as the ones that most accurately performed in MG.

 ## Scoring